 Post-laminectomy syndrome is most commonly treated with pain killer medications, physical therapy and specialist therapies like epidural nerve blocks, radiofrequency denervation, and platelet rich plasma therapy.

 Findings: Effects of Cannabis on Post Laminectomy Syndrome

-Cannabis has proven to be an effective and safe pain-reliever, with studies showing it can reduce pain associated with neuropathy, headache and migraines, cancer, spasticity, and other chronic pain conditions5,8.
-Tetrahydrocannabinol (THC) and cannabidiol (CBD), two compounds found in cannabis, activate the cannabinoid receptors CB1 and CB2, which are responsible managing pain levels16.
+Cannabis has proven to be an effective and safe pain-reliever, with studies showing it can reduce pain associated with neuropathy, headache and migraines, cancer, spasticity, and other chronic pain conditions8,9.
+Cannabinoids found in cannabis interact with the cannabinoid receptors CB1 and CB2, which are responsible managing pain levels10.